RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Ledgers/Ledger 2.2025.md

 - [[Encyclopedia Mysenvaria/History/God-War Era/Religion During the God-War|Religion During the God-War]], [[Encyclopedia Mysenvaria/History/God-War Era/Geography During the God-War|Geography During the God-War]]; Specific history topic pages.
 - [[Encyclopedia Mysenvaria/Indexes/Geography/Stars/By Year/List of Stars Made in the 2nd Century BT|List of Stars Made in the 2nd Century BT]]; May be removed later?
 Currently testing different ways of organizing the pages on stars because I'm a little unhappy with it.
 ## Removed
-- God-War Era Rewrite; Removed in favor of just doing the rewrite directly on the God-War Era page.
+- subject:god-War Era Rewrite; Removed in favor of just doing the rewrite directly on the God-War Era page.
 ## Updated
 - [[Encyclopedia Mysenvaria/Culture/Beliefs/Afterlife|Afterlife]], [[Encyclopedia Mysenvaria/Culture/Beliefs/Greater God Conspiracy|Greater God Conspiracy]]; Removed etymology section.
 - [[Encyclopedia Mysenvaria/History/God-War Era/God-War Era|God-War Era]]; Working on rewrite, however at the moment it is just empty.